AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 1. Also verify that everything before `/content/dam.json` matches the target [!DNL Adobe Experience Manager] value configured in [!DNL Adobe Experience Manager] desktop app's settings.

-**Login SAML process works correctly according to the above steps, but users are still unable to login**
+**Login SAML process works correctly according to the above steps, but users are still unable to log on**

-The window within [!DNL Adobe Experience Manager] desktop app that displays the login process is simply a web browser that is displaying the target [!DNL Adobe Experience Manager] instance's web user interface:
+The window within the [!DNL Adobe Experience Manager] desktop app that displays the login process is simply a web browser that is displaying the target [!DNL Adobe Experience Manager] instance's web user interface:

 * The Mac version uses a [WebView](https://developer.apple.com/documentation/webkit/webview).